fastly/terraform-provider-fastly/docs/resources/service_compute.md

 Required:

-- **name** (String) A unique name to identify this dictionary
+- **name** (String) A unique name to identify this dictionary.
+It is important to note that changing this attribute will delete and recreate the dictionary, and discard the current items in the dictionary

 Optional:

 - **write_only** (Boolean) If `true`, the dictionary is a private dictionary, and items are not readable in the UI or via API.
 Default is `false`.
-It is important to note that changing this attribute will delete and recreate the dictionary, discard the current items in the dictionary.
+It is important to note that changing this attribute will delete and recreate the dictionary, and discard the current items in the dictionary.
 Using a write-only/private dictionary should only be done if the items are managed outside of Terraform

 Read-Only: